google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 <td>
 Boolean (whether to shuffle the training data before each epoch) or str (for 'batch').
-This argument is ignored when `x` is a generator. 'batch' is a special option for dealing with the limitations of HDF5 data; it shuffles in batch-sized chunks.
+This argument is ignored when `x` is a generator or an object of tf.data.Dataset.
+'batch' is a special option for dealing with the limitations of HDF5 data; it shuffles in batch-sized chunks.
 Has no effect when `steps_per_epoch` is not `None`.
 </td>